 Here we will give you a quick introduction to second charge mortgages, and an overview of the circumstances that might make this product more suitable for you.

 With a second charge mortgage, often just called a second mortgage, rather than switching your deal you retain your existing mortgage.
 You then take out a second loan secured against the value of your home.
 This second charge is often a good alternative to an unsecured loan particularly if you have a poor credit history.

-A problem with making an informed decision about which is best for you, is that many brokers don’t have the ability, access and/or experience to assess both first (remortgaging) and second charge options.
+It can be challenging to work out whether a remortgage or a second charge mortgage is best for you.
+This is because many brokers don’t have the ability, access and/or experience to assess both first (remortgaging) and second charge options.

 This means they are most likely you to steer you down the route that they are most comfortable with.
 That may not be in your best interests.

 In addition, broker costs may vary between remortgaging and second charge products.
 At Simply Adverse, not only are we experienced in both types of products, but our broker fee will be consistent whatever decision you make.

 There are a number of reasons why you might to choose to go down the remortgage route.
 These include: